pauloamgomes/contentful-simple-reference-field/README.md

 - Change the display widget of a "Single Reference" field to use a Dropdown or Radio options
 - Change the display widget of "Many references" to use Checkboxes options
+- Support for pre-filtering of referenced entries using Contentful query filter format
 - Supports localization

 ## Requirements